redis/redis/src/modules/API.md

                     keys, programmatically creates key names, or any other reason.

+## `RM_HookToDisconnection`

+    int RM_HookToDisconnection(RedisModuleCtx *ctx, void (*cb)(uint64_t));

+Register a new command in the Redis server, that will be handled by calling the function pointer 'func' using the RedisModule calling convention.
+The function returns `REDISMODULE_ERR` if the specified command name is already busy or a set of invalid flags were passed, otherwise `REDISMODULE_OK` is returned and the new command is registered.

+This function must be called during the initialization of the module inside the `RedisModule_OnLoad()` function.
+Calling this function outside of the initialization function is not defined.

+The command function type is the following:

 ## `RM_SetModuleAttribs`

     void RM_SetModuleAttribs(RedisModuleCtx *ctx, const char *name, int ver, int apiver);